Communication Sciences and Disorders

 Explore the etiologies and pathologies of hearing impairment and learn basic testing techniques of pure tone and speech audiometry.

-Linguistic Needs of Bilingual and Culturally Different Students (SLPA 488)
+Linguistic Needs of Bilingual and Multicultural Students (SLPA 488)

-Learn how differences of gender, handicapping conditions, socio-economic status and cultural-ethnic background contribute to diversity in communication patterns and act as barriers to successful interactions.
+Learn how individual differences of gender, race, abilities, socio-economic status, and cultural-ethnic background contribute to communication patterns.

 Huskers Do Big Things